-It is my hope that Cloth Diapers for Beginners will fill the knowledge and support gap for those of us who don’t have an in-person cloth diapering community around us, like our grandmothers did, and just need simple, reliable answers.
+Over the past seven years Cloth Diapers for Beginners has grown, filling the knowledge and support gap for those of us who don’t have an in-person cloth diapering community around them.

 April Duffy, Founder

-Cloth Diapers for Beginners is a resource run by me, April Duffy (also known online as thewriteDuffy), to help you choose and use cloth diapers successfully.
+Cloth Diapers for Beginners is a resource run by me, April Duffy (also known online as thewriteDuffy).

 CDfB is Born!